jupyterlab/jupyter-ai/docs/source/users/index.md

 %ai delete claude
 ```

+You can see a list of all aliases by running the `%ai list` command.

 Aliases' names can contain ASCII letters (uppercase and lowercase), numbers, hyphens, underscores, and periods.
 They may not contain colons.
 They may also not override built-in commands — run `%ai help` for a list of these commands.

 Aliases must refer to models; they cannot refer to other aliases.